digital-asset/docs.daml.com/docs/2.7.0/docs/app-dev/custom-views/index.rst

 *************

 The Custom Views library uses the `Lightbend config library <https://github.com/lightbend/config>`_ for configuration.
 The library is packaged with a ``reference.conf`` file which specifies default settings.
-The next sections describe the default confguration settings.
+The next sections describe the default configuration settings.
 You can override the configuration by using an ``application.conf`` file, see `using the Lightbend config library <https://github.com/lightbend/config#using-the-library>`_ for more details.

 Database migration with Flyway